nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-04-18-new-un-versioned-repository-in-tfs-2012/index.md

 resourceType: blog
 slug: new-un-versioned-repository-in-tfs-2012
 aliases:
   - /blog/new-un-versioned-repository-in-tfs-2012
 tags:
   - configuration
   - infrastructure
   - tactical
   - tfs
   - tfs2012-2
   - tools
 categories:
   - tools-and-techniques
-coverImage: nakedalm-experts-visual-studio-alm-6-6.png
+preview: nakedalm-experts-visual-studio-alm-6-6.png
 ---

 In the last wave of updates to Team Foundation Service the product team has added a new “staging location” and we now have an un-versioned repository in TFS 2012.